bleonheart/Lilia/documentation/docs/libraries/lia.factions.md

 **Purpose**

-Dynamically creates and registers a new faction (job) with the team system, precaching its models.
+Dynamically creates and registers a new faction (job) with the team system, precaching its models and storing it in the lookup tables.

 **Parameters**